 Consider a continuous steamer if you’re a landlord or apartment manager and need to steam many units.
 Even though the name implies endless steam, you still need to fill up the tank, but you won’t have to wait to cool down like single tank units.

-Selecting the right steamer:
+Selecting the right steamer.

 Whichever steamer you choose for bed bugs, make sure that you don’t give up!
-It takes more than one application and the steamer alone will not get this job done; it’s a weapon in the war against these blood suckers!
+It takes more than one application, and the steamer alone will not get this job done; it’s a weapon in the war against these bloodsuckers!

-Here is a real life success story on how a visitor got rid of bed bugs using a steamer!
-Thank you “Never Gonna Get Bit Again” for sharing!
+Here is a real-life success story on how a visitor got rid of bed bugs using a steamer!
+Thank you, “Never Gonna Get Bit Again”, for sharing!

 I discovered 10 bites on my leg on March 20th.
 Because of the infestations in the area of town in which I work, I am no stranger to bed bugs and their habits.
-I work as a bartender at a hotel in the inner city, and we have problems with bed bugs in the rooms upstairs, so I had already done much research on these little pests.
+I work as a bartender at a hotel in the inner city, and we have problems with bed bugs in the rooms upstairs, so I have already done much research on these little pests.

 Here are the steps I have taken:

-3. Put margarine containers lined with Vaseline under each bed frame and headboard post of my bed.
+- Put margarine containers lined with Vaseline under each bed frame and headboard post of my bed.

-During this entire process, I kept my eyes peeled for bugs, and didn’t see 1, nor did I find any eggs anywhere.
-Some of my friends believe that I am overreacting, but I believe there is no such thing when it comes to bed bugs.
+During this entire process, I kept my eyes peeled for bugs and didn’t see 1, nor did I find any eggs anywhere.
+Some of my friends believe that I am overreacting, but there is no such thing when it comes to bed bugs.
 The sooner they are dealt with, the easier it is to eliminate them.